httptoolkit/docker-registry-facade/README.md

 docker pull localhost/pimterry/docker-registry-facade
 ```

+Remember that when specifying a registry explicitly like this, non-namespaced images that work automatically with Docker Hub, like `nginx` and `busybox`, need to be referenced fully in the `library` namespace, e.g. `docker pull localhost/library/busybox`.

 To configure this further, you can set the following environment variables:

 * `REGISTRY_HOST` (required): the hostname of the target registry, e.g. `registry.hub.docker.com`